18F/unit-testing-node/_pages/components/middleware.md

 ## Starting to build the `execute` test fixture

 Now that `findMatchingRule` is in place, let's return to `execute` and begin to test it.
-As a base case, we want to make sure that `execute` calls `next(done)` and returns if no rule matches:
+As a base case, make sure that `execute` calls `next(done)` and returns if no rule matches:

 ```js
 Middleware.prototype.execute = function(context, next, done) {